THE NYPD COMMUNITY CENTER

-On August 26 to 30, 2019, CSX and First Responders Children’s Foundation are supporting “Get Fit with Fanwood’s Finest,” a youth recreation program hosted by the Police Department of Fanwood, NJ.
-This eight week program for children ranging in age from 7 to 13 years old will promote physical activity and healthy lifestyles to the children of Fanwood, NJ and Scotch Plains, NJ.
-Participants will participate in calisthenics, outdoor sports, and physical activities with local police officers and learn the importance of exercise and activity in healthy lifestyles.
-Children will be able to try out the Police Academy obstacle course and take part in team-building exercises led by instructors who are all officers with the Fanwood Police Department and assigned to UCERT, the Union County Emergency Response Team.
-The program will be overseen by Fanwood, NJ Police Chief Richard Trigo.
+On August 26 to 30, 2019, CSX and First Responders Children’s Foundation supported “Get Fit with Fanwood’s Finest,” a youth recreation program hosted by the Police Department of Fanwood, NJ.
+This eight week program for children ranging in age from 7 to 13 years old promoted physical activity and healthy lifestyles to the children of Fanwood, NJ and Scotch Plains, NJ.
+Participants participated in calisthenics, outdoor sports, and physical activities with local police officers and learned the importance of exercise and activity in healthy lifestyles.
+Children were able to try out the Police Academy obstacle course and take part in team-building exercises led by instructors who are all officers with the Fanwood Police Department and assigned to UCERT, the Union County Emergency Response Team.
+The program was overseen by Fanwood, NJ Police Chief Richard Trigo

 FIRE PREVENTION & FIRE SAFETY EDUCATIONAL ACTIVITIES